bilal/masspn/README.md

 	num_retries = 5
 </blockquote>

-### Step 1: Fetch all user arns and writing them to file:
+### Step 1: Fetch all user arns and write them to file:

 </blockquote>